whynotavailable/blags/wip/rust.md

 Unlike go, we need to start with some language basics.

+## Computer Memory

+There exists a need to start with something much more fundamental to computer science **before** we get into the borrow checker.
+I will not be going into great detail here, just enough to make things understandable later.

+There exists two ways of allocating memory (as far as common programming) is concerned.
+The stack is a last in first out (LIFO) block of memory that is managed entirely by compilers.
+The heap is random access dynamic memory managed generally by software.
+The stack is faster, but comes with some limitations.
+Since it's managed at compile time, it means that you cannot have anything in the stack which has an unknown size.
+A growable list is an example.
+If you have anything like that, you dynamically allocate for your memory, and you put the location on the stack (making it an indirect lookup).

+If you require something like `malloc` or `new`, and need to subsequently `free` that memory it's the heap, otherwise it's the stack.

 ## The Borrow Checker

 The obvious first thing to talk about is the borrow checker.
 Memory safety is a major part of why the language is